Opening Night (2016 film)

 Opening Night (formerly One Shot) is an American musical comedy film directed by Isaac Rentz and written by Gerry De Leon and Greg Lisi.
 The film takes place in real time, backstage on the opening night of a Broadway musical.

+The film centers on a failed Broadway actor (Topher Grace) turned production manager who must save the show on opening night by wrangling together his eccentric cast and crew.
 The film had its world premiere at the Los Angeles Film Festival on June 3, 2016.
-It was later released on June 2, 2017.
+It was later given a limited theatrical release on June 2, 2017.